Aurora Ristorante Italiano

 Planning Your Visit

 Sausalito is a small town with a compressed dining scene, and the better independent restaurants fill quickly on weekend evenings, particularly during summer when ferry traffic from San Francisco peaks.
 Arriving without a reservation on a Friday or Saturday night at any of the town's established independents is a calculated risk.
-Contacting Aurora directly to confirm availability and current hours before visiting is the sensible approach, given that the restaurant's booking method and current schedule are leading confirmed through a direct call or check of their current listings.
+Contacting Aurora directly to confirm availability and current hours before visiting is the sensible approach, given that the restaurant's booking method and current schedule are best confirmed through a direct call or check of their current listings.
 The Valley St address is a short distance from the main waterfront corridor, making it accessible on foot from most of the town's accommodation and parking.

 Price and Recognition